-STATE State Constitution/ Electoral Statutes: Persons Disqualified Guardianship/Conserva torship Statutes Mental Health Statutes Developme ntal Disabilities / Mental Retardatio n Statutes STAT. § 122C- 58.
-NORTH DAKOTA No person who has been declared mentally incompetent by order of a court or other authority having jurisdiction, which order has not been rescinded, shall be qualified to vote.
+STATE State Constitution/ Electoral Statutes: Persons Disqualified Guardianship/Conserva torship Statutes Mental Health Statutes Developme ntal Disabilities / Mental Retardatio n Statutes 4.
+[Note: there is a proposed amendment to repeal this requirement, which would appear to impose an unlawful literacy test.
+It is currently in the NC Senate rules committee as of 4/6/2017.] § 122C-58. adjudication of incompetency.
+N.C.
+GEN. STAT. § 122C- 58.
+NORTH DAKOTA No disqualification election statute.
+No person who has been declared mentally incompetent by order of a court or other authority having jurisdiction, which order has not been rescinded, shall be qualified to vote.
 N.D.
 CONST. art.
 2, § 2.
 Except upon specific findings of the court, no ward may be deprived of the right to vote.
 N.D.
 CENT.
-CODE § 30.1- 28- 04(3).
+CODE § 30.1-28-04(3).
 Unless specifically restricted in writing every 14 days by a patient's treating physician, physician assistant, psychiatrist, advanced practice registered nurse, or psychologist, all patients in treatment facilities retain their "civil rights."
 N.D.
 CENT.
-CODE §§ 25-03.1-40(11)- 25.03.1-41.
-Developmental ly disabled persons may not be presumed to be incompetent and may not be deprived of the right to vote solely because of admission to or residency at an institution or facility, or solely because of receipt of services.
+CODE §§ 25-03.1-40(11)-25.03.1-41.
+An individual with a developmental disability may not be presumed to be incompetent and may not be deprived of the right to vote solely because of admission to or residency at an institution or facility, or solely because of receipt of services.
 N.D.
 CENT.
-CODE § 25-01.2-03(1). онго No "idiot" or "insane person" shall be entitled to the privileges of an elector.
+CODE § 25-01.2-03(1). оніо No "idiot" or "insane person" shall be entitled to the privileges of an elector.
 OHIO CONST. art 5, § 6.
 Voter registration is cancelled if the person is adjudicated incompetent for the purpose of voting, OHIO REV. CODE ANN. § 3503.18(B).
-Persons admitted to a hospital or otherwise taken into custody, voluntarily or involuntarily, may vote unless adjudicated incompetent, or unless the Revised Code specifically denies the right to vote.
+Persons under guardianship retain the right to vote if legally able.
+Ohio Guardianship Guide, Ohio An.
+Gen. Persons admitted to a hospital or otherwise taken into custody, voluntarily or involuntarily, may vote unless adjudicated incompetent, or unless the Revised Code specifically denies the right to vote.
 OHIO REV. CODE ANN. § 5122.301.
-Persons with mental retardation or developmental disabilities have the right to participate in the political process.
+Persons with developmental disabilities have the right to participate in the political process.
 OHIO REV. CODE ANN. § 5123.62(W).
 OKLAHOMA Legislature may prescribe exceptions for qualification.
 OKLA.
 CONST. art.
 3, § 1.
 Ineligible to vote if adjudicated an incapacitated person under Guardianship and Conservatorship Act, unless adjudicated no longer incapacitated; or adjudicated partially incapacitated person and right to vote restricted.
 OKLA.
 STAT.
 TIT.
 26, § 4-101(2).
-The registration of any registered voter may be cancelled upon judicial determination of mental incapacitation under Title 30 of the Oklahoma Statutes.
+The registration of any registered voter may be cancelled upon Court shall make a specific determination of the voting capacity of a person under limited guardianship.
 OKLA.
 STAT.
 ANN.
 TIT.
-26 § 4-120.
-Court shall make a specific determination of the voting capacity of a person under guardianship.
-OKLA.
-STAT.
-ANN.
-TIT.
 30 § 3-113(B)(1).
-OREGON A person "suffering from a mental Every person While receiving